 (1) General Requirements.
 The following requirements apply to all applicants submitted under this competition.
 An applicant must include in its application—

 (i) Instructional language.
 The name of the Native American or Alaska Native language to be used for instruction at the school(s) supported by the eligible entity.

-(iv) Instructional hours.
+(iii) Instructional hours.
 The number of hours of instruction per week in and through one or more Native American or Alaska Native languages currently being provided to targeted students at such school(s), if any.

 (b) An assurance that for each school to be included in the project—

-(i) The school is engaged in meeting State or tribally designated long-term goals for students, as may be required by applicable Federal, State, or tribal law;
+(i) The school is engaged in meeting State or Tribally designated long-term goals for students, as may be required by applicable Federal, State, or Tribal law;

 (iii) The qualifications of all instructional and leadership personnel at such school are sufficient to deliver high-quality education through the Native American or Alaska Native language used in the school; and

 (iv) The school will collect and report to the public data relative to student achievement and, if appropriate, rates of high school graduation, career readiness, and enrollment in postsecondary education or workforce development programs, of students who are enrolled in the school's programs.

 (2) Memorandum of Agreement.
 Any applicant that proposes to work with a partner to carry out the proposed project must include a signed and dated memorandum of agreement that describes the roles and responsibilities of each partner to participate in the grant, including—